ryanmio/kenya-nigeria-prep-hallucination-audit/README.md

 error or have evidence that challenges our assumptions, please open an issue or pull request so the community can review it.

+## Legal and Conduct Disclaimer

+This repository presents our best understanding of publicly available information.
+The analysis and interpretations herein are offered in good faith for scholarly discussion.
+We do not claim to provide legal advice, and no part of this project should be read as a personal attack on any individual.
+If you identify errors or believe statements are inaccurate, please let us know so we can correct the record.